lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 anim
 ~~~~

-The animation template for the object's animation.
+Animation template for Widget's animation.
 Should be a pointer to `lv_anim_t`.
 The animation parameters are widget specific, e.g. animation time could be the E.g. blink time of the cursor on the text area or scroll time of a roller.
-See the widgets' documentation to learn more.
+See Widgets' documentation to learn more.

 .. raw:: html